landgrvi/VGLabs-PolyAux/doc/outs.md

 <img src="Outs.png" align="right">

-This expander goes to the left of the base, and provides some additional outputs for your convenience.
+This expander goes to the left of a BaseLoop, and provides some additional outputs for your convenience.

 Inputs:
 - None.